2018 FIFA World Cup

-The 2018 FIFA World Cup was the 21st FIFA World Cup, the quadrennial world championship for national football teams organised by FIFA.
+The 2018 FIFA World Cup (Russian: Чемпионат мира по футболу 2018 года) was the 21st FIFA World Cup, the quadrennial world championship for national football teams organised by FIFA.
 It took place in Russia from 14 June to 15 July 2018, after the country was awarded the hosting rights in late 2010.
-It was the eleventh time the championships had been held in Europe and the first time they were held in Eastern Europe, also featuring one or two venues, depending on definition, located across the boundary with Asia.
+It was the eleventh time the championships had been held in Europe and the first time they were held in Russia, also featuring one or two venues, depending on definition, located across the boundary with Asia.
 At an estimated cost of over $14.2 billion, it was the most expensive World Cup ever held until it was surpassed by the 2022 World Cup in Qatar.

 The tournament phase involved 32 teams, of which 31 came through qualifying competitions, while the host nation Russia qualified automatically.
 Of the 32, 20 had also appeared in the 2014 event, while Iceland and Panama each made their debut at the World Cup.
 64 matches were played in 12 venues across 11 cities.
 Germany, the defending champions, were eliminated in the group stage for the first time since 1938.
 Host nation Russia was eliminated in the quarter-finals.
 In the final, France played Croatia on 15 July at Luzhniki Stadium in Moscow.
-France won the match 4–2, claiming their second World Cup and becoming the fourth consecutive title won by a European team, after Italy in 2006, Spain in 2010, and Germany in 2014 - a winning streak for the teams representing the same continent that extended the record broken four years earlier.
+France won the match 4–2, claiming their second World Cup and becoming the fourth consecutive European winners after Italy in 2006, Spain in 2010, and Germany in 2014—a new record for teams representing the same continent.
+(Note: Alternatively, if one accepts the claim that the football tournaments at the 1924 and 1928 Summer Olympics should be counted as the first association football world championships, then in 2014 European teams repeated the three wins in a row streak achieved by South Americans earlier, as the two Olympic football tournaments and the first edition of the FIFA World Cup in 1930 were won by Uruguay.)

-Croatian player Luka Modrić was voted the tournament's best player, winning the Golden Ball.
-England's Harry Kane won the Golden Boot as he scored the most goals during the tournament with six.
+Croatian player Luka Modrić was voted the tournament's best player and awarded the Golden Ball.
+England's Harry Kane won the Golden Boot after scoring the most goals during the tournament with six.
 Belgium's Thibaut Courtois won the Golden Glove, awarded to the goalkeeper with the best performance.
+Kylian Mbappé was voted the World Cup Best Young Player and became the second teenager, after Pelé, to score in a World Cup final.
 It has been estimated that more than 3 million people attended games during the tournament.